 As with the Kofa Cabin this is a first come, first served situation and so we set about unloading our stuff into the cabin and claiming it as ours for the next few days.
 It is a spacious two area layout with a bathroom (that sadly does not work because of no water to the cabin) in the rear.

-For a brief moment we got excited because there is piping and a spigot outside and sinks in both the kitchen and bathroom but immediately have our hopes dashed.
-There is a large valve in the dirt outside near the back of the cabin which we are sure was the main shut off back in the day but right now it is rusted solidly closed and, even if we could coax it open and there was actually water behind it, for numerous reasons we decide to leave it alone and just work with the water we brought ourselves.
+For a moment we got excited because there is piping and a spigot outside and sinks in both the kitchen and bathroom but immediately have our hopes dashed.
+There is a large valve in the dirt outside near the back of the cabin which we are sure was the main shut off back in the day but now it is rusted solidly closed and, even if we could coax it open and there was actually water behind it, for many reasons we decide to leave it alone and just work with the water we brought ourselves.

 Once moved in we decide to take a closer look and soon find that the very walls that make up the main room are on pulley systems and can be pulled up out-of-the-way to create, essentially a screened-in porch.